-The act of swirling your wine releases the bouquet.
+The act of swirling your wine (volatilizing your esters) releases the bouquet.
 (The bouquet is a result of the wine making process.
 Aroma, on the other hand, is related to the scent of the grape.)

-If you see people swirling their wine as a wine geek habit, and you follow suit only to simulate the mannerism without knowing why it’s being done, this is why stories on volatilizing your esters have evolved.
+It cracks me up that there are classes on volatilizing esters.
+But then, if you see people swirling their wine as a wine geek habit, and you follow suit only to simulate the mannerism without knowing why it’s being done, this is why classes on volatilizing esters have evolved, I dare say.

 Esters are chemical compounds found in all substances.
 In fruit, the same chemical compounds found in green apples, blackberries, and blueberries, for instance, are also present in certain grape varieties.
 This is why a tart Chardonnay, for example, can be said to taste like green apples, and a really round and juicy Pinot Noir can be said to taste like mashed plums.
 Those flavors cross the spectrum of fruit.